Pictorial Themes & Motifs in Brice Art

-The Themes and Motifs Gallery titles noted in this blog offer just a small selection of examples of Brice art for each of these galleries on this website.
+The Themes and Motifs Gallery categories below offer just a small selection of examples for each of these galleries on this website.
 Please follow links to galleries of interest.

 Initially, Brice was intuitively attracted to the themes below.
-Then, in his mature period, he became cognizant of each and consciously develop them, often creating ‘conversations’ between selected ones in any given work.
+However, in his mature period, he became cognizant of each and consciously developed his themes and motifs, often creating ‘conversations’ between selected ones in any given work.

 TIME: MULTIPLE CONCEPTS OF TIME IN BRICE ART